Learn with expert-led, 7-hour video courses captured directly from ACP’s live offerings in 2023. Content spans timely topics in internal medicine.

 - prevention and treatment of cardiovascular disease in patients with diabetes.

-Associate Professor of Medicine, Division of Endocrinology, Metabolism, and Nutrition, Department of Medicine, Duke University School of Medicine, Duke Health, Durham, NC
+Professor of Medicine, Division of Metabolism, Endocrinology, and Nutrition, University of Washington School of Medicine, Seattle, WA

-Captured directly from the one-day course offered in May 2022, expert clinician-educators review the assessment and management of patients with medical comorbidities undergoing surgical procedures.
-Also discussed: postoperative nausea and vomiting, preoperative blood pressure control, and fasting before surgery.
-Venous thromboembolism (VTE) prophylaxis in the postoperative period for patients with renal impairment, hereditary or acquired coagulation disorders, or history of recurrent VTE and the best VTE prophylaxis in joint replacement surgery will be reviewed.
-Preoperative validated risk assessment tools, mitigation strategies for identified comorbidities, and management of postoperative complications is emphasized in the course.
-Additionally, topics include managing perioperative medications; preoperative cardiac findings (abnormal ECGs, aortic murmurs, pacemakers, AICD devices); pulmonary risk factors; managing the patient with chronic kidney disease and frailty risk indices with modification strategies; postoperative cardiac complications; managing cannabis, suboxone, and methadone; using the target-specific anticoagulants; and treating postoperative delirium.
+Expert clinician-educators review the assessment and management of patients with medical comorbidities undergoing surgical procedures.
+Also discussed: postoperative nausea and vomiting, preoperative blood pressure control, postoperative headache, and fasting before surgery.
+Venous thromboembolism (VTE) prophylaxis in the postoperative period for patients with renal impairment, hereditary or acquired coagulation disorders, or history of recurrent VTE and the best VTE prophylaxis in surgery will be reviewed.
+Preoperative validated risk assessment tools, mitigation strategies for identified comorbidities, and management of postoperative complications is emphasized.
+Additional topics will include perioperative medication management; cardiac, pulmonary, and COVID-19 testing and frailty risk indices with modification strategies; postoperative cardiac complications; managing cannabis, suboxone, and methadone; using direct oral anticoagulants; treating postoperative delirium; and new diabetes medications.

 This collection of virtual lectures will cover: